sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

 ## Introduction

-When programming I often "generalise from the specific".
+When programming, I often "generalise from the specific".
 I find it easier to work with more concrete concepts first and only later to generalise my solution.
 At least that's the way I program in languages in which I can't also prove the correctness of my programs.

 A simple example of this style of programming might be that I'll write a function to sort a list of integers before going on to generalise it to sort a list of anything that can be ordered.